Azure-Samples/nodejs-microservices/docs/workshop.md

 - Connect services to their database
 - Setup a CI/CD pipeline with GitHub Actions
 - Deploy services to Azure Container Apps
-- Load testing and scaling
+- Monitor and scale your services
-- Exploiting application logs
+- Exploit application logs

 ## Prerequisites